SouthGreenPlatform/VcfHunter/tutorial_DnaSeqVariantCalling.md

 from each gene pool respectively). *data/config/* is a folder containing one configuration files needed for the DNAseq variant calling.

-A specific folder as been created to test the tools (*TestTools*).
-Go to this folder to run all command lines of this toolbox.
+A specific folder as been created to test the tools (*TestTools*). **Go to this folder to run all command lines of this toolbox**.
 But these tools can also be launched from everywhere you have permission to write, you will only have to change path to the configuration files.